needle-mirror/com.unity.cloud.assets/Documentation~/use-case-update-files.md

-# Use case: Manage an asset's files
+# Use case: Update an asset's files

 You can use the Unity Cloud Assets package to edit file metadata and download file content.